I watched my teacher get shot in 1993. I thought lawmakers would never let it happen again.

 The hell of loss and the ripple effect of the impact can never be fully understood or explained.
 And for the 22 of us who witnessed the murders of our teacher and our custodian, our recovery is dramatically different from others on that day.

-For me, the past 30 years have involved chronic PTSD, depression, anxiety, trauma-related physical disorders and struggles with alternate ways to deal with it all.
+For me, the past 31 years have involved chronic post-traumatic stress disorder, depression, anxiety, trauma-related physical disorders and struggles with alternative ways to deal with it all.
 Add to this the impact on my family, friends, work colleagues and personal relationships.

-I survived a school shooting in Kentucky Gun violence in Louisville is a matter of when, not if.
+Do we even grieve anymore?
+The strange reality of being old enough to remember when mass shootings shocked us

+Three decades later, I still cannot tell you what would have prevented the shooting and murder of two amazing people.

-On Feb.
-15, 2024, Moms Demand Action will hold its annual Advocacy Day at the Kentucky state capitol in Frankfort.
-We will meet with legislators in the morning and host a rally at 1 p.m. in support of common-sense, legal protections from gun violence.
+On Thursday, Moms Demand Action will hold its annual advocacy day at the Kentucky Capitol in Frankfort.
+We will meet with legislators in the morning and host a rally at 1 p.m. in support of commonsense, legal protections from gun violence.
 I will be speaking at the rally, alongside Lt.
-Gov. Jacqueline Coleman, director of One Lexington Devine Carama and others.
+Gov. Jacqueline Coleman, One Lexington Director Devine Carama and others.

 I survived gun violence as a teenager, which means I have lived with the mental, emotional, spiritual and physical effects of this trauma all my adult life.
 I carry the memory of a gunman talking about how many bullets he had left, about how he did not have enough for all of us.

-The person I was ceased to exist on Jan.
+The person I was ceased to exist that Jan.
 18 at about 2:44 p.m.
 I do not want this life for anyone else.

 In the hours after my school shooting, I remember thinking, “They will never let this happen again!
 There is no way they will ever let someone shoot anyone at a school again after this!”